Frequently Asked Questions

 The Professional Engineer (PE) license requires some years of work experience and exams, which start with the Fundamentals of Engineering (FE) exam.
 Industry professionals have looked over our curriculum and believe a student will be sufficiently prepared to take the FE at the end of our program.

 Yes!
-The three concentration areas grew out of strengths in existing departments, and you will be sharing many upper division courses with those other students.
+The two concentration areas grew out of strengths in existing departments, and you will be sharing many upper division courses with those other students.
 Plus, you will take core courses and electives open to students across the whole campus.

 We believe that truly ethical engineering design comes from an empathetic understanding of the contexts in which engineering problems arise.
 We will help you gain these skills by providing opportunities to work with community partners from the very first year – people and communities who will present real issues that they will partner with us in order to solve.
 A solution must truly work for the intended recipient, and social justice will be a measure of whether you have a successful solution or not.